aaronhelton/aaronhelton.com/content/posts/2018-reading-plan.md

 date: 2018-01-23
 tags: ['reading lists', 'books']
 ---
-_(Note: This post was saved from Medium, where it first appeared.
+_(Note: This post was rescued from Medium, where it first appeared.
 It is here for archival purposes.)_

 Even though we're almost a month in, there's still plenty of time left in the year to get started reading if you haven't already.
 And if you need a list, that's what this is for.